ESPGeiger Compatible Hardware

 | 1000 | < 1ms apart | More aggressive for noisier setups |

-Real Geiger-Muller tube dead time is around 50-200μs, so the default value comfortably accommodates real events.
+Real Geiger-Muller tube dead time is around 50-200μs, so the default sits just below the tube’s own recovery time and passes real events.
 The debounce only applies to the software interrupt path; PCNT builds use the PCNT Filter above instead.

 The default can also be set at compile time with the -D GEIGER_DEBOUNCE=N build flag.
 See Build Options for details.